alexrqs/lz-cli/README.md

 # Examples

 * Simple webpack app https://github.com/alecsgone/scaffold-web (it will probably grow to include babel/sass/html)
 * ExpressJS https://github.com/alecsgone/lz-express using this as
     ```sh
     lz gh alecsgone/lz-express
     ```
-    Will not only give you the barebones for an express app but it also contains template creator to scaffold controllers, routes and models once the app is created
+    Will not only give you the bare-bones for an express app but it also contains template creator to scaffold controllers, routes and models once the app is created